nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Deletes the task at the specific `<INDEX>`.
 > The index refers to the index number shown in the task list.
 > The index **must be a positive integer** 1, 2, 3, ...
+> Delete multiple reserved tasks by typing ".." in between the range of index.

 Examples:
 * `rsv /del 5`
+* `rsv /del 1..4`

 #### Confirming a reserved timeslot : `confirm`
 Confirms a reserved timeslot for a particular tasks and removed all the other reserved time slots.